 Growing Kauri

-Summary of rules
+Summary of National Plan rules

 Growing Kauri plants or trees